Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/KarimMessaoud/project-description.md

 ### Questions & Hypotheses

--   Has the global education gap between regions narrowed over time?
+-   **Q1:** Has the global education gap between regions narrowed over time?

-    -   Hypothesis: We expect to see faster increases in average years of schooling in developing regions (e.g. Sub-Saharan Africa, South Asia) compared to developed regions
+    -   *Hypothesis*: We expect to see faster increases in average years of schooling in developing regions (e.g. Sub-Saharan Africa, South Asia) compared to developed regions

--   Are there countries where average years of schooling have stagnated or even declined?
+-   **Q2:** Are there countries where average years of schooling have stagnated or even declined?

-    -   Hypothesis: Some countries with political instability or economic crises may show stagnation or decline -How does the share of population with no education (`lu`) correlate with average years of schooling (`yr_sch`)?
+    -   *Hypothesis*: Some countries with political instability or economic crises may show stagnation or decline

+-   **Q3:** Do countries with a higher share of population with no education (`lu`) tend to have lower average years of schooling (`yr_sch`)?
+Is this relationship consistent across regions?

--   Which age group benefits most from education expansion?
+-   **Q4:** Which age group benefits most from education expansion?

-    -   Hypothesis: Younger age groups should show higher shares of completed secondary and tertiary education compared to older age groups, reflecting educational expansion over time
+    -   *Hypothesis*: Middle age groups (30–55) should show the clearest differences between 1960 and 2010, as younger cohorts (15–25) may not have completed tertiary education yet regardless of access

 ### Cleaning & Manipulation

-This data is not tidy and poorly formatted.
-Therefore, plotting is hard and it requires several cleaning steps.

--   **Pivoting:** Reconstructing the data from wide to long format (more
-    precise: education level columns should be pivoted into a single column with the education level as values and another column with the corresponding percentages for easier plotting)
--   **Validation checks**:
-    -   Do the shares `lu + lp + ... + lhc` sum to ~100 for each row?
-    -   Are there missing or implausible values (e.g. negative percentages)?
-    -   Are all expected country × year combinations present?
+These steps apply globally before any visualization: - **Validation checks**: - Do the shares `lu + lp + ... + lhc` sum to ~100 for each row? - Are there missing or implausible values (e.g. negative percentages)? - Are all expected country × year combinations present? - **Renaming**: Cryptic variable names should be renamed to more readable labels (e.g. `lu`: `No Education`, `lp`: `Some Primary`, etc.)
--   **Population-weighted aggregation**: When computing regional/ global averages, observations must be weighted by population since a simple mean would overrepresent small countries
--   cryptic variable names are confusing and could be therefore renamed
--   **Derived variable – dominant education level**: For each country × year age group,compute which education level has the highest share

 ### Visualization goals:

-#### Regional Trends in Average Years of Schooling
+#### Viz-1: Regional Trends in Average Years of Schooling *(addresses Q1, Q2)*

-Line plot showing the evolution of average years of schooling over time for different regions (e.g. World, Sub-Saharan Africa, South Asia, etc.)
+Load the data directly from the raw URL above.
+Then compute population-weighted regional average years of schooling (`yr_sch`) for each region and year and plot their evolution over time (1950-2010) using a line plot with one line per region.

+-   **Manipulation needed here:** Population-weighted aggregation: when computing regional/global averages, observations must be weighted by `pop`, since a simple mean would overrepresent small countries
+-   This directly addresses **Q1** (convergence between regions) and **Q2** (stagnation/decline visible as flat or falling lines)

-#### Education Level Distribution by Age Group and Country Comparison
+#### Viz-2: Education Level Distribution by Age Group and Country Comparison *(addresses Q4, Q1)*

-Compare 2 Countries (e.g. India vs. Germany) in 2010 with a population pyramid style plot showing the distribution of education levels (`lu`, …, `lhc`) across age groups.
-Instead of Male/Female, the two sides will show (referring to the example from above) India (left) vs. Germany (right), with age groups on the y-axis and education level shares as stacked bars.
+Compare a country from a developed region (e.g. Germany) to one from a developing region (e.g. India) for the years `1960` and `2010` using a population pyramid style plot with facetting to show both years side by side.

+-   **Manipulation needed here:** Pivot the education level columns (`lu`, `lp`, …, `lhc`) from wide to long format, with one column for education level and one for the corresponding percentage
+-   Instead of Male/Female, the two sides show Germany (left) vs. India (right)
+-   Age groups on the y-axis, education level shares as stacked bars
+-   Use `facet_wrap` or `facet_grid` to show 1960 and 2010 side by side,
+    allowing a 50-year comparison
+-   This directly addresses **Q4** (which age groups benefit most) as well as **Q1**

 ![](https://d2mvzyuse3lwjc.cloudfront.net/doc/de/UserGuide/images/Population_Pyramid_Graph/500px-Population_Pyramid_Graph.png)

-#### Plot correlation between No Education and Average Years of Schooling

-scatter plot to visualize whether countries with high no-education shares consistently show low average schooling years
+#### **OPTIONAL** Viz-3: Weighted Mean Education Level vs. Time *(addresses Q1, Q2, Q3)*

+For each country and year, compute a **weighted mean education level** using numeric placeholders for each level (1 = no education, …, 7 = completed tertiary):

+    mean_edu = mean(level * percentage)

+These group-level means can then be weighted by the relative size of each age group within a country and year to get a single mean education level per country per year.
+Use this indicator to:

+-   Create a scatter plot of `lu` (no education share) vs. `yr_sch`, colored by region, for a selected year (addressing **Q3**)
+-   Optionally use the derived indicator to study timelines or compare countries (addressing **Q1** and **Q2**)

-#### Heatmap: Average Years of Schooling by Country and Year
+#### **OPTIONAL** Viz-4: Choropleth Map: Gain in Average Years of Schooling 1950–2010 *(addresses Q1, Q2)*

-The goal is a choropleth map similar to the following example (if possible):
+Compute the absolute increase in `yr_sch` between 1950 & 2010 per
+country and display it on a world map.

+-   Countries with the higher gains in `yr_sch` between 1950 & 2010
+    should be shown in darker colors
+-   For the color scale, either a sequential colormap (darker = higher gain) or a **diverging colormap** (see below) can be used
+-   Makes regional patterns and outliers (stagnation/decline) immediately visible

 ![](https://data.europa.eu/apps/data-visualisation-guide/Maps%20e22d0627fc944d47be79a1d1a4f8acef/choropleth-population-change-joedavis-eurostat.png)
-Countries with the higher gains in `yr_sch` between 1950 & 2010 should
-be shown in darker colors.